 Museums & Maria Theresa

 Turn right onto the Ring’s pedestrian paths.
-These sometimes merge with cycle routes so keep an eye out for two-wheeled traffic.
+These sometimes cross or join cycle routes so keep an eye out for two-wheeled traffic.

 Which side of the Ring you walk along depends on how close you want to get to different attractions, and you may find yourself swapping sides as required.
 But start off by crossing the road to reach our first Ring stop.

-Maria-Theresien-Platz is a landscaped square immediately opposite the Burgtor with two large museums either side and a giant monument in the centre.
+Maria-Theresien-Platz is a landscaped square immediately opposite the Burgtor with two large museums facing each other and a giant monument in the centre.

-The museum on your left as you face the square from the road is the 1891 Kunsthistorisches Museum (KHM) building, full of art treasures from the past.
-The interior decoration is an artwork in its own right.
+The museum on your left as you look at the square from the road is the 1891 Kunsthistorisches Museum (KHM) building, full of art treasures from the past.
+The interior decoration is an artwork in its own right (some of it done by Gustav Klimt).

 Unfortunately for our affronted masculine nobility, the Empress proved a remarkably successful leader.
 The statues and reliefs around the monument represent key personalities from her reign.
-See if you can spot Haydn and Mozart.
+See if you can spot Haydn and Mozart, for example.

 Monument of the Republic

-Stay on this side of the Ring and walk past the Natural History Museum to discover the Monument of the Republic.
+Stay on this side of the Ring and walk past the end of the Natural History Museum to discover the Monument of the Republic.

 - Jakob Reumann (a future mayor who also played a key role in Vienna’s legendary social housing initiative)